ncbi/datasets/training/readme.md

-This folder contains wonkshops and training information from NCBI Datasets
+This folder contains workshops and training information from NCBI Datasets